JACKI LYDEN, Host:

 TOTTEN: In the disaster flick "2012," starring John Cusack, the earth is about to be soaked in a giant flood.
 The super-rich pay to have impressively large and technologically advanced boats made in China.

-Mr. JOHN CUSACK (Actor): (as Jackson Curtis) Leave it to the Chinese.
+JOHN CUSACK: (as Jackson Curtis) Leave it to the Chinese.
 I didn't think it was possible.
 Not in the time we had.

-Mr. DAVID FRANZONI (Screenwriter): Let's be frank, OK?
+DAVID FRANZONI: Let's be frank, OK?
 I've got studios who want to censor me.
 This is nothing new.
 So, whether it's a government or a studio, I'm pretty hardened to that.
 I'm not worried about it.